-The senior leader or his/her designee gathers senior leaders and managers to devise a strategy to complete the Self-Assessment in a way that is most beneficial to the organization.
+The senior leader (or his/her designee) gathers senior leaders and managers to devise a strategy to complete the Self-Assessment.
 The senior leaders and managers might prepare the Organizational Profile and then assign each assessment Category to a cross-functional team.
-Also, they might create a separate Assessment
+They also might create a separate Assessment Writing Team to refine and ensure continuity among

-Writing Team to refine and ensure continuity among Organizational Profile content and Category teams' answers.
+Organizational Profile content and Category teams' content.